getify/You-Dont-Know-JS/up & going/ch3.md

 ## Types & Grammar

 The third title in this book series primarily focuses on tackling yet another highly controversial topic: type coercion.
-No topic in JavaScript raises more ire from developers than when you talk about the confusions surrounding implicit coercion.
+Perhaps no topic causes more frustration with JS developers than when you talk about the confusions surrounding implicit coercion.

 By far the conventional wisdom is that implicit coercion is a "bad part" of the language and should be avoided at all costs.
 In fact, some have gone so far as to call it a "flaw" in the design of the language.
 Indeed, there are tools whose entire job is to do nothing but scan your code and complain if you're doing anything even remotely like coercion.